Saul Bass

 Saul Bass (/bæs/; May 8, 1920 – April 25, 1996) was an American graphic designer and filmmaker, best known for his design of motion-picture title sequences, film posters, and corporate logos.

 During his 40-year career, Bass worked for some of Hollywood's most prominent filmmakers, including Alfred Hitchcock, Otto Preminger, Billy Wilder, Stanley Kubrick, and Martin Scorsese.
 Among his best known title sequences are the animated paper cut-out of a heroin addict's arm for Preminger's The Man with the Golden Arm, the credits racing up and down what eventually becomes a high-angle shot of a skyscraper in Hitchcock's North by Northwest, and the disjointed text that races together and apart in Psycho.

-Bass designed some of the most iconic corporate logos in North America, including the Geffen Records logo in 1980, the Hanna-Barbera "swirling star" logo in 1979, the sixth and final version of the Bell System logo in 1969, as well as AT&T Corporation's first globe logo in 1983 after the breakup of the Bell System.
-He also designed Continental Airlines' 1968–1991 jet stream logo, United Airlines' 1974 tulip logo (which became some of the most recognized airline industry logos of the era until the United/Continental merger in 2010) and the 1972 Warner Bros.
-"Big W" logo (which is WB's second most recognizable logo after the classic WB shield; currently also used as the Warner Music Group logo).
+Bass' firm designed some of the most iconic corporate logos in North America, including the Geffen Records logo in 1980, the Hanna-Barbera "swirling star" logo in 1979, the sixth and final version of the Bell System logo in 1969, as well as AT&T Corporation's first globe logo in 1983 after the breakup of the Bell System.
 He died from non-Hodgkin's lymphoma in Los Angeles on April 25, 1996, at the age of 75.

 Early life

-Saul Bass was born on May 8, 1920, in the Bronx, New York, United States, to Eastern European Jewish immigrant parents.
+Saul Bass was born on May 8, 1920, in the Bronx, New York City, to Eastern European Jewish immigrant parents.
 He graduated from James Monroe High School in the Bronx and studied part-time at the Art Students League in Manhattan until attending night classes with György Kepes at Brooklyn College.
 In 1938, Saul married Ruth Cooper and they had two children, Robert in 1942 and Andrea in 1946.

 He began his time in Hollywood in the 1940s, designing print advertisements for films including Champion (1949), Death of a Salesman (1951) and The Moon Is Blue (1953), directed by Otto Preminger.
 His next collaboration with Preminger was to design a film poster for his 1954 film Carmen Jones.
 Preminger was so impressed with Bass's work that he asked him to produce the title sequence as well.
 This was when Bass first saw the opportunity to create a title sequence which would ultimately enhance the experience of the audience and contribute to the mood and the theme of the movie within the opening moments.
 Bass was one of the first to realize the creative potential of the opening and closing credits of a movie.